At least eight rockets target US Embassy in Baghdad

-Eight rockets have targeted the US Embassy in Baghdad’s heavily fortified Green Zone, Iraq’s military and Iraqi officials said, sparking fears of renewed unrest as next month’s anniversary of the US slaying of an Iranian general draws near.
+Eight rockets have targeted the US embassy in Baghdad’s heavily fortified Green Zone, Iraq’s military and Iraqi officials say, sparking fears of renewed unrest as January’s anniversary of the US slaying of an Iranian general draws near.

 Tweet from @HeshmatAlavi